-The implementation of the HIPERACCESS Test System Prototype requires the implementation of a System Adapter (SA) and Platform Adapter (PA) as defined in ES 201 873-5 [3].
+The implementation of the HiperLAN2 Test System Prototype requires the implementation of a system adapter (SA) and platform adapter (PA) as defined in [TRI].
 The purpose of the SA is to implement the communication aspects of the ATS.
 In other words to implement the sending and receiving of messages.
 As the implementation of and the access to underlying communication layers vary from test device to test device, this step is referred to as adaptation to the test system.
 Different test devices are used for different test purposes.
-In the context of the HIPERACCESS test system prototype, the test device is defined to be a PC offering UDP/IP communication.
-For the implementation of the System Adaptor (SA), built-in operations of the Java SDK have been used to realize a UDP/IP connection.
-Adapting the test system prototype to other lower layers requires changing only the SA implementation.
+In the context of the HiperLAN2 Test System Prototype, the test device is defined to be a PC offering UDP/IP communication.
+For the implementation of the System Adaptor, built-in operations of the Java SDK have been used to realize a UDP/IP connection.
+Adapting the Test System Prototype to other lower layers requires changing only the SA implementation.